bevyengine/rfcs/implementation_details.md

 3. Always rollback and re-simulate.

-Now, you might be thinking, "Isn't that wasteful?"

-*If* gives a false sense of security.
+Now, if you're thinking that's wasteful, the "if mispredicted" gives you a false sense of security.
 If I make a game and claim it can rollback 250ms, that basically should mean *any* 250ms, with no stuttering.
 If clients *always* rollback and re-sim, it'll be easier to profile and optimize for that.
-As a bonus, clients can immediately toss old predicted states.
+As a bonus, clients never need to store old predicted states.

-Constant rollbacks may sound expensive, but there were games with rollback running on the original Playstation 20+ years ago.
+Constant rollbacks may sound expensive, but there were games with rollback running on the original Playstation over 20 years ago.